 In past PA Raspberry Pi competitions, winning entries have included an air quality and weather surveillance station, a robot that helps you with household recycling and a system that allows drivers to locate empty car park spaces in cities and towns.

 See videos of the innovations from previous competitions below.

 PA is a highly successful Technology and Innovation Consultancy.
 Our engineers are involved in the design and development of world leading products in consumer goods, healthcare and industrial sectors.
-We are looking for hardworking, enthusiastic individuals, who are already focused on science, technology and engineering subjects, to join our Higher Apprenticeship Scheme.
-Find out more on our engineering apprenticeships page.
+We are looking for hardworking, enthusiastic individuals, who are already focused on science, technology and engineering subjects.
+Find out more about our graduate career opportunities.

-Send us a tweet @PA_Technology for updates about #RaspberryPi #Technology and #Innovation
+Send us a tweet @PA_RaspberryPi for updates about #PAPiAwards18 #Technology and #Innovation